Aruppukkottai: Roadways

 Madurai the 3rd biggest city in Tamil Nadu by population, is only 50 km away.
 NH 38 runs between Vellore - Thoothukudi, an important freight-route, connecting Trichy, Madurai and Thoothukkudi runs through Aruppukottai.

 Railways

-Aruppukkottai Railway station has a broad gauge railway line that connects to Manamadurai and Virudhunagar.
-It is the main route to connecting south districts to delta districts, and it is the route Virudhunagar–Aruppukkottai–Manmamadurai–Karaikudi–Trichy/mayiladuthurai alternate route for Virudhunagar–Madurai–Dindugal-Trichy to Chennai.
-Further more now Indian Railways starting a new railway line between Madurai to Thoothukudi New railway line through Madurai–Thiruparangundram–Kariapatti–Aruppukottai–Vilathikulam–Thoothukudi.
+Aruppukottai Railway station has a broad gauge railway line that connects to Manamadurai and Virudhunagar.
+It is the main route to connecting south districts to delta districts, and it is the route Virudhunagar–Aruppukottai-Manamadurai–Karaikudi–Trichy/Mayiladuthurai alternate route for Virudhunagar–Madurai–Dindigul-Trichy to Chennai.
+Further more now Indian Railways starting a new railway line between Madurai to Thoothukudi New railway line through Madurai–Thiruparankundram–Kariapatti–Aruppukottai–Vilathikulam–Thoothukudi this line make Aruppukottai railway station as railway junction.

 Airways

-Madurai International Airport is just 44 km away and Tuticorin Domestic Airport is 103 km away from Aruppukottai town.
+Madurai International Airport is just 44 km away and Tuticorin Airport is 102 km away from Aruppukottai town.

 Waterways

-The nearest seaport is the Tuticorin V. O. Chidambaranar Port Trust located 100 km away.
+The nearest seaport is the V.O.
+Chidambaranar Port Authority located 100 km away.

 Politics

 Aruppukottai state assembly constituency is part of Virudhunagar Lok Sabha Constituency.
 Aruppukottai is a separate constituency of legislative election.